mindspore-lab/mindocr/configs/rec/crnn/README.md

   ...
 ```

+**Data configuration for model evaluation**

-During **evaluation** process, we use the datasets under `evaluation/` as benchmark dataset.
-To reproduce the results of our experiment, you will need to perform evaluation **on each individual dataset** (e.g. CUTE80, IC03_860, etc.) by setting the dataset's directory to the evaluation dataset.
-Specifically, it is recommended to modify the config yaml as follows:
+We use the dataset under `evaluation/` as the benchmark dataset.
+On **each individual dataset** (e.g. CUTE80, IC03_860, etc.), we perform a full evaluation by setting the dataset's directory to the evaluation dataset.
+This way, we get a list of the corresponding accuracies for each dataset, and then the reported accuracies are the average of these values.

+To reproduce the reported evaluation results, you can:
+- Option 1: Repeat the evaluation step for all individual datasets: CUTE80, IC03_860, IC03_867, IC13_857, IC131015, IC15_1811, IC15_2077, IIIT5k_3000, SVT, SVTP.
+Then take the average score.

+- Option 2: Put all the benchmark datasets folder under the same directory, e.g. `evaluation/`.
+And use the script `tools/benchmarking/multi_dataset_eval.py`.

+1. Evaluate on one specific dataset

+For example, you can evaluate the model on dataset `CUTE80` by modifying the config yaml as follows:

 ```yaml
 ...